IRT-Open-Source/scf/README.md

 * EBU-TT2EBU-TT-D
 * EBU-TT-D2EBU-TT-D-Basic-DE
 * FlashDFXP2EBU-TT-D-Basic-DE

+Additionally there are various helper submodules that can be found in the folder "TT-Helper".
+These modules solve smaller transformation tasks.

 #### STLXML-XSD
 The STLXML W3C XML Schema is a tool to check if the XML representation